ginnox1/iCADdocs_online/DiversionWeirDesign/DiversionWeirDesign.md

 - Longitudinal view drawn facing the right-bank (facing upstream).

-## Known Issues
-- When creating an ogee overflow shape, maintaining the actual flare width specified by the user varies slightly from the generated profile.

 ## Features under development
 The following features are under development, and will be available as soon as they are completed.